South Carolina General Assembly

 Section 17-1-65.
 (A) A person may apply for an expungement of one conviction for unlawful possession of a handgun as provided in Section 16-23-20, if the conviction occurred prior to the enactment of the S.C.
 Constitutional Carry/Second Amendment Preservation Act of 2024.
 An application under this section must be made within five years of the enactment of this section.

-(B) The State must dismiss all charges pending against a person for unlawful possession of a handgun pursuant to Section 16-23-20 that were nullified by the enactment of the S.C.
+(B) The State must dismiss all charges pending against a person for unlawful possession of a handgun pursuant to Section 16-23-20 if the charges occurred prior to the enactment of the S.C.
 Constitutional Carry/Second Amendment Preservation Act of 2024, notwithstanding the savings clause contained in SECTION 25 of that act.
-However, if such unlawful possession of a handgun charge was used as probable cause for another offense arising from the same incident, this section does not mandate that those associated charges be dismissed.
-Dismissal of the Section 16-23-20 charge may not serve as a basis or support for any civil action due to the arrest of the Section 16-23-20 charge by law enforcement officers or prosecutors.
+However this section does not mandate an immediate dismissal, if such unlawful possession of a handgun charge was charged in conjunction with any other criminal offense arising out of the same facts and circumstances.
+Upon the disposition of those associated offenses the unlawful possession of a handgun offense under the prior Section 16-23-20 must be dismissed pursuant to this section and expunged provided a person has not previously had an expungement under subsection (A).
+Dismissal pursuant to this section may not serve as a basis or support for any civil action due to the arrest.

 SECTION 2.
 This act takes effect upon approval by the Governor.